techservicesillinois/aws-vault-terraform/README.md

 ### AWS VPC

-You will need a VPC that is peered with the Core Services VPC for LDAP to work.
+You will need a VPC that is peered with the Core Services VPC for LDAP authentication to work.
 You do not need the campus subnets and VPN for the terraform at this time.

 [UIUC AWS VPC options and instructions.](https://answers.uillinois.edu/illinois/page.php?id=71015)